 - Generality: The algorithm should be common for the set of input and requirements so the same algorithm can apply in multiple places according to the user’s requirements.

 Various advantages of using algorithms are listed below:

 - The algorithms are very easy to understand and can be written in simple language, which anyone can understand.

 - Algorithms can be broken down into different pieces, which will be easy to implement practically.

 - By using algorithms, we can easily understand the sequence to be followed in processing.

-- It’s very difficult to convert the complex task into proper algorithms.
+- It isn’t easy to convert a complex task into proper algorithms.

-- Its time-consuming process because we need to spend proper time for writing algorithm and later we need to implement in a programming language.
+- It is a time-consuming process because we need to spend proper time writing the algorithm, and later, we need to implement it in a programming language.

 This has been a guide to Introduction to Algorithm.
-Here we have discussed Introduction to Algorithm with the basic Points and Characteristics of Introduction To Algorithm.
+Here we have discuss Introduction to Algorithm with the basic Points and Characteristics.
 You may also look at the following articles: